jblotus/explosivewebsprogramming/source/_posts/2011-08-31-using-an-appcontroller-in-lithium-php-to-pass-data-to-the-layout.md

   - php
   - view
 ---
 **Note:** *This article may not be pushing best practices.
 Instead of setting view data via an AppController, we can create a helper for any arbitrary data we need.
-Due to Lithium&#8217;s autoloading, this takes care of including our helper as needed and may make a bit more sense than injecting view variables via an AppController.*
+Due to Lithium's autoloading, this takes care of including our helper as needed and may make a bit more sense than injecting view variables via an AppController.*

 A concept that has been somewhat glossed over in the [Lithium PHP community][1],  but is standard practice when coming from CakePHP is the [use of an AppController class][2].
-The idea here is that all your app&#8217;s controllers will extend from this custom controller instead of `\lithium\action\Controller`.
+The idea here is that all your app's controllers will extend from this custom controller instead of `\lithium\action\Controller`.
 This allows us to share some common controller functionality across our entire application.
-Obviously with [Lithium&#8217;s Filter system][3], application wide callbacks are not as essential as they once were, nor as cumbersome, but I still think extending an `AppController` (and `AppModel` btw) is a good practice.
+Obviously with [Lithium's Filter system][3], application wide callbacks are not as essential as they once were, nor as cumbersome, but I still think extending an `AppController` (and `AppModel` btw) is a good practice.
 One specific example is the passing of variables to a common layout that should be present on every page of your website.

 <!--more-->